jeongukjae/jeongukjae.github.io/_posts/2020/2020-07-16-preln vs postln.md

 ---
 layout: post
-title: "📃 On Layer Normalization in the Transformer Architecture 리뷰"
+title: "On Layer Normalization in the Transformer Architecture 리뷰"
 tags:
   - paper
 ---